trinity-team/mass-recovery/README.md

 - Livemount
 - Unmount
 - Livemount with SVM (Independent queues, fails on VMware NFS limit)
-- Livemount with SVM (Queued if VMware NFS limit is hit)
+- Livemount with SVM (Queued if VMware NFS limit is hit (brute))
+- Livemount with SVM (Configured limit of Livemount concurrency)

 ## Requires
 - python3